schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 We make sure the USB cable is connected and we are connected to a COM port and then "Upload to Arduino".

-At this point we are starting to get a good understanding of how movement can be achieved with the mBot.
-In the next part of this crash course we are going to handle a very important programming concept: the loop.

 ### Questions

 1.How can we make the mBot turn left?